DBatterman/surfs_up/README.md

 - The mean temperature in December is roughly three degrees lower than the mean temperature in June.
 - The max temperature in December is only two degrees lower than the max temperature in June.
-- The min temperature in December is a whopping eight degrees lower than the min temperature in June.
+- The min temperature in December is eight degrees lower than the min temperature in June.

+## Summary

+For the most part, it seems that there isn't much of a fluxuation in the temperatures between June and December in terms of the mean.
+So if we think these temperuatures are right to sell ice cream in June, the change in seasons shouldn't affect sales that much.
+In order to get even more information, we could make a query to look at the percipitation data during these months as rain wil also likely affect how much ice cream will sell.
+We could also do queries for specific weather stations on Oahu to see which part of the island would have the best temperatures for our ice cream shop.